CursorwebGames/3DCorridorGame/idea.md

 ## Flying Roach
 Can FLY!
 Swoops down to bite you.

+## Spiked Rock
+Slow but hurts you if you touch it, and hurts you if you hurt it rolls at enemies drops good loot though...

+## Robot
+Fastest attack speed but low health.
+Does a lot of damage?

 ## Children of the Gorple Mind
 Cloaked with robes, is this what gorple does to it's victims?
 Uses ranged weapons.